 The graph shows the estimated performance of a fixed-income investment assuming a parallel rate rise of 2% and no changes in rates thereafter.

 Around the world, interest rates have trended downward since the early 1980s.
-But after records lows in 2020, long-term yields have risen near a 10-year high.
-With the high rate of inflation, the BoC's determination to bring it down, and economic resiliency, we believe this yield cycle could peak slightly higher than the last one.
-But many of the factors that caused interest rates to fall over the past 40 years are still with us, albeit to a lesser extent:
+But after record lows in 2020, long-term yields have risen to the upper end of their range over the past two decades.
+With meaningful progress made on inflation and global central banks cutting rates to normalize monetary policy, we would expect limited upward pressure on yields from current levels.
+But many of the factors that caused interest rates to fall over the past 40 years are still with us, albeit to a lesser extent.

-- Demographics – Over time, population growth among developed countries has slowed and even stagnated in some cases.
-Canadian labor force growth has fallen below 1% in the last decade from 1.5% in the 1990s and 2%% in the ’80s.
-As the population becomes older and more workers exit the labor force, the potential growth rate for consumer spending and economic growth declines, exerting downward pressure on yields.
+Demographics – Over time, population growth among developed countries has slowed and even stagnated in some cases.
+In the U.S., population growth has averaged less than 1% per year over the past two decades.
+While Canadian population growth has been strong in recent years due to strong immigration, government plans to reduce the share of temporary residents as a percent of the population over the next several years will likely slow domestic population growth in the years ahead.
+As the population becomes older and more workers exit the labour force, the potential growth rate for consumer spending and economic growth declines, exerting downward pressure on yields.
 Also, the rise in life expectancy means people need to save more for longer retirements, which increases the supply of savings and demand for bonds.

-- Deflationary forces – Disruptive technologies and transparent prices (the so-called “Amazon effect”) have helped keep a lid on inflation in the past 20 years.
-While the days of below-2% inflation seem distant at the moment, central banks around the world are now acting to bring consumer price growth back to target.
-Supply chain bottlenecks will eventually start to clear, and demand will normalize.
+Deflationary forces – Disruptive technologies, globalization and transparent prices (the so-called “Amazon effect”) have helped keep a lid on inflation in the past 20 years.
+While the days of below 2% inflation seem distant at the moment, central banks around the world have acted and are now easing policy as inflation has moderated.
+We have seen supply chain bottlenecks clear and demand normalization.
 At the same time, technology and the potential productivity gains are likely to continue to exert downward pressure on prices.

-- Low foreign yields – While yields have risen around the world over the past year, U.S. and Canadian interest rates remain higher than in most developed countries.
-And there is still $3 trillion of negative-yielding debt globally (down from $18 trillion in late 2020).
+Low overseas yields – While yields have risen around the world over the last few years, U.S. and Canadian interest rates remain higher than in most developed countries.
+For example, the 10-year yield on a Japanese government bond was still below 1% at the end of August 2024.
 For this reason, foreign demand for U.S. and Canadian government bonds will likely remain strong, acting as an anchor against another significant rise in domestic rates.

 The graph shows the average and peak 10-year government bond yield by decade.